Subconvexity for $L$-Functions on $\mathrm{GL}_3$ over Number Fields: Vorono i Summation for Voronoi Summation for GL(3)

 Note that it is required in \cite{Ichino-Templier} that $S$ contains the ramified places of $\psi$.
-In order to make their \Voronoi summation useful when the class number $h_F \neq 1$ (or when $\frD$ is not principal), one has to relax this condition.
-For this, we shall outline a proof of the following \Voronoi summation for $\GL_3$ in Appendix \ref{app: adelic Voronoi, proof}.
+In order to make their Vorono\"i summation useful when the class number $h_F \neq 1$ (or when $\frD$ is not principal), one has to relax this condition.
+For this, we shall outline a proof of the following Vorono\"i summation for $\GL_3$ in Appendix \ref{app: adelic Voronoi, proof}.

 \begin{prop} Let notation be as above.
 Let $\zeta \in \BA^{ S}$ and $ \valpha \in \BA^{\times S}$.
 Let $ R $ be the set of places $\varv$ such that $|\zeta/ \valpha |_{\varv} > 1$.
 Let $\varww_{\varv} \in C_c^{\infty} (F_{\varv}^{\times})$ for all $\varv \in S$.
 Then we have the identity